 Understandably.
 I wanted to add the caveat that this style of training isn’t suited for those that are cutting (in a calorie deficit).
 Can you share your thoughts on that?

 Sure.
 I’d say that it depends on the circumstances.
-A person that has higher body fat percentage, has a high-quality diet, sleeps well, and lives/works in a low-stress environment is far more suited than a leaner guy or someone without those key points in place.
+A person that has a higher body fat percentage, has a high-quality diet, sleeps well, and lives/works in a low-stress environment is far more suited than a leaner guy or someone without those key points in place.

 However, I agree with your inclusion of that caveat at the end because someone could easily misapply that.
 Besides, you’re writing a follow-up article on that right?